-- Database test cases: Once the user enter the user name and password, the test cases may be written to check the related database for, whether the user name & password is checked in right database and table and also the user has the permission to login to the application under test.
+- Database test cases: Once the user enters the username and password, the test cases may be written to check the related database for, whether the username & password is checked in right database and table and also the user has the permission to login to the application under test.

 For example, let us see the simple BAOE approach for the sample login screen above.

 - Basic Flow: Enter the URL path of the Login in any browser and enter the information required and login to the application.

 - Alternate Flow: Install the application on a mobile device and enter the information required and login to the application.